piomin/kubernetes-workshop/readme.md

 ```

 #### 3.d) Read and print labels inside application

-The implementation of bean responsible for reading `version` label from file inside a mounted volume is ready and visible below.
+The implementation of the bean responsible for reading `version` label from file inside a mounted volume is ready and visible below.

+Replace `public class AppVersion` definition `src/main/java/pl/piomin/samples/kubernetes/utils/AppVersion.java` with the followings:

 ```java
 @Component
 public class AppVersion {